Does car insurance cover hurricane damage?

 How to prepare your car for a hurricane

-Properly preparing and storing your vehicle before a hurricane may help you avoid or mitigate damage.
+Properly preparing and storing your vehicle before a hurricane may help you avoid damage.
 If a hurricane is on track to impact your region, consider these steps to protect your vehicle and prepare for a potential evacuation:

 - Locate policy documentation: Having a digital or physical copy of your policy documentation, including policy number and declarations page, may be useful if you do need to file a claim for damage.
 It may be helpful to write down contact numbers for your insurance agent or company claim line as well.